-The graduate program is research oriented.
-In addition to the requirment of formal courses, both the MSc and PhD degrees require a thesis project under the supervision of an OMPI member; for the PhD, the emphasis is heavily on the latter.
-There are typically around 20 graduate students enrolled in the program at any given time.
+The MSc program and the PhD program are research oriented.
+In addition to the requirement of formal courses, both degrees require a thesis project under the supervision of an OMPI member; for the PhD, the emphasis is heavily on the latter.
+There are typically around 12 to 15 graduate students enrolled in the program at any given time.